 - Address: 1004 Duval St, Key West, FL 33040

-- Highlights: Nestled right on Duval Street, Orchid Key Inn is an elegant boutique hotel with subtle Art Deco touches.
-The sleek, modern renovations complement its historic architecture, making it a favorite among visitors looking for style and comfort.
+- Highlights: Nestled right on Duval Street, Orchid Key Inn is an elegant and popular boutique hotel with subtle Art Deco touches.
+The sleek, modern renovations complement its historic architecture, making it a favorite if you’re looking for style and comfort.

 10. Eaton Street Seafood Market Building